CDCgov/EpiSync/apps/explorer/README.md

-# EpiCast Explorer
+# EpiSync Explorer

 ## Introduction

+Under Construction

-Every EpiCast feed includes a *explorer* website to provide a human readable version of the data in the feed.
+Every EpiSync feed includes a *explorer* website to provide a human readable version of the data in the feed.
 This project creates a set of static assets that can be copied into the `/explorer` folder of every feed as part of the feed publish process.

 The explorer is a React App that only uses the resources in the data feed.
 It is built to be hosted in an S3 bucket and not require a special web server or api.